CS495-Group007/PoetryCode/README.md

 Replace this text with your content
 </br>
 ### Login
-*Primary Code contained in the "FILENAME" component file.*
+*Primary Code contained in the "Login.js" component file.*
 #### Related Components / Styling Files
-Replace this text with your content
+Login.css
 </br>
 #### Related Libraries / Packages / Tools
-*The gameboard is pretty wild.
-Probably a good idea to talk about that here.*
-Replace this text with your content
+React-Bootstrap: Form, Button, and Col
 </br>
 #### What has been done
-Replace this text with your content
+Form is complete with validation
 </br>
 #### What needs to be done
-Replace this text with your content
+Set up for and connect to backend
 </br>
 ### Adding a Poem Page
 *Primary Code contained in the "FILENAME" component file.*